“I guess I knew then, once I touched a computer, I would never go back.

 “I teach the core and then there are about 125,000 libraries.
 Everybody is contributing.
 It’s a really wonderful community.”

-And a picture of Marilyn playing in Orquesta Tipica de Chapala, a state-sponsored traveling marimba-based orchestra.
+Below is a picture of Marilyn playing in Orquesta Tipica de Chapala, a state-sponsored traveling marimba-based orchestra.